Venezuela

 ANALYSIS:

-The Venezuelan government is deliberately pursuing policies that enable human rights violations and abuses to silence dissent.
+The Venezuelan government is deliberately pursuing policies that enable systematic human rights violations and abuses to silence dissent.
 Sexual and gender-based violence has been deliberately perpetrated in the context of arbitrary detentions and to ensure control over profitable territory.

 Increasing engagement with the ICC and, until recently, OHCHR highlights that the Venezuelan government has been receptive to multilateral pressure.
 However, no structural changes have been implemented to the country’s judiciary, intelligence or security sector and state actors continue to perpetrate systematic abuses.
-Venezuelan civil society collective Justicia y Verdad has documented evidence that the government has failed to implement recommendations issued by the UN human rights system.

 Venezuela’s judicial system is perpetuating impunity for possible atrocity crimes.
 Government-linked media outlets also play a key role in state repression and persecution.
-Independent monitoring, including by the FFM, is essential to prevent the recurrence of crimes against humanity and alert the international community to appropriate prevention strategies, including in the context of upcoming elections.
+Independent monitoring, including by the FFM, is essential to prevent the recurrence of crimes against humanity and alert the international community to appropriate prevention strategies, including before, during and after election day.

 RISK ASSESSMENT: